qiwi/qorsproxy/README.md

 #### `rules` is the main one
 It declares allowed connections and their side-effects like `mutations`, `interceptions`, `customAuthorization` and etc.
-Each rule has a name as key of map and value.
 Qorsproxy applies [the first matched](./src/main/js/servlet/corsproxy/rules.js#L58) rule to the request, therefore declaration order matters.
+`rules` may be declared as a map:
 ```json
 {
   "rules": {